react-navigation/react-navigation.github.io/versioned_docs/version-5.x/handling-safe-area.md

 ## Landscape Mode

-Even if you're using the default navigation bar and tab bar if your application works in landscape mode it's important to ensure you content isn't hidden behind the sensor cluster.
+Even if you're using the default navigation bar and tab bar - if your application works in landscape mode it's important to ensure your content isn't hidden behind the sensor cluster.

 ![App in landscape mode with text hidden](/assets/iphoneX/04-iphonex-landscape-hidden.png)

-To fix this you can, once again, apply safe area insets your content.
+To fix this you can, once again, apply safe area insets to your content.
 This will not conflict with the navigation bar nor the tab bar's default behavior in portrait mode.

 ![App in landscape mode with text visible](/assets/iphoneX/05-iphonex-landscape-fixed.png)